Search Institute Team

 President & CEO

-Kent Pekel is an educator who has worked at the school, district, state, federal, and university levels.
-Throughout his diverse career, he has sought to bridge the divides that too often exist between educational practice, research, and policy.
+Kent Pekel is an educational leader who has worked at the school, district, state, federal, and university levels.
+Throughout his diverse career, he has sought to bridge research, practice, and policy to help young people from marginalized communities learn and thrive.

-Kent is currently President and CEO of Search Institute, an internationally recognized research organization that studies and works to strengthen youth outcomes in schools, families, out-of-school time programs, and communities.LEARN MORE
+Kent is currently President and CEO of Search Institute, an internationally recognized not-for-profit organization that conducts applied research and develops practical resources that enhance the capacity of schools, youth programs, and other organizations to help young people be and become their best selves.LEARN MORE

 Eugene Roehlkepartain, Ph.D.

 Gene leads a team of researchers, practitioners, and other specialists to design and implement research projects, collaborative partnerships, and field initiatives that explore the role of developmental relationships in advancing youth well-being, development, and thriving.
 Gene is widely recognized for his expertise in child, youth, and family development in community contexts.
 He has particular expertise in family strengths and engagement, positive youth development, international youth development, and spiritual development.
 Gene is our longest tenured employee at Search Institute; he celebrated 25 years in 2016.LEARN MORE

 As the VP of Improvement Solutions, Cheryl will extend Search Institute’s capabilities to help organizations use data, research, and process improvement to achieve their objectives for young people.
 With more than 20 years of experience as a Lean Six Sigma business consultant, operations manager, corporate auditor, project manager, and process engineer, her diverse experience covers the private, public, and nonprofit sectors.LEARN MORE

 Chief Financial Officer